-- a) Paragraph 12.1 of SEBI Master Circular of Mutual Fund prescribes guidelines w.r.t investment in unlisted debt & money market instruments. - b) Mutual fund scheme may invest in unlisted non-convertible debentures (NCDs) that have a simple structure (i.e. with fixed and uniform coupon, fixed maturity period, without any options, fully paid up upfront, without any credit enhancements or structured obligations) and are rated and secured with coupon payment frequency on monthly basis. - c) All fresh investments by mutual fund schemes in CPs would be made only in CPs which are listed or to be listed with effect from one month from the date of operationalization of framework for listing of CPs or January 01, 2020, whichever is later. - d) Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements:
+- a) As per paragraph 12.1 of SEBI Master Circular, SEBI has issued following guidelines w.r.t investment in unlisted debt & money market instruments - b) Mutual fund scheme may invest in unlisted non-convertible debentures (NCDs) that have a simple structure (i.e. with fixed and uniform coupon, fixed maturity period, without any options, fully paid up upfront, without any credit enhancements or structured obligations) and are rated and secured with coupon payment frequency on monthly basis. - c) All fresh investments by mutual fund schemes in CPs would be made only in CPs which are listed or to be listed with effect from one month from the date of operationalization of framework for listing of CPs or January 01, 2020, whichever is later. - d) Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following - I. Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - II.
+Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - III.
+All such investments shall be made with the prior approval of the Board of AMC and Trustees. - e) Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements: